earentir/gitearelease/README.md

 owner := "earentir"
 repo := "somerepo"

-releases, err := gitearelease.GetLatestReleases(repoURL, owner, repo, true) //the last value is a bool, it will instead get the latest release by adding /latest in the URL if err != nil {
+releases, err := gitearelease.GetReleases(repoURL, owner, repo, true) //the last value is a bool, it will instead get the latest release by adding /latest in the URL if err != nil {
 	fmt.Println(err)
 	return